Psychopathy: Legal

 The PCL-R, the PCL:SV, and the PCL:YV are highly regarded and widely used in criminal justice settings, particularly in North America.
-They may be used for risk assessment and for assessing treatment potential and be used as part of the decisions regarding bail, sentence, which prison to use, parole, and regarding whether a youth should be tried as a juvenile or as an adult.
+They may be used for risk assessment and for assessing treatment potential and be used as part of the decisions regarding bail, sentence, which prison to use, parole, and whether a youth should be tried as a juvenile or as an adult.
 There have been several criticisms against its use in legal settings.
-They include the general criticisms against the PCL-R, the availability of other risk assessment tools which may have advantages, and the excessive pessimism surrounding the prognosis and treatment possibilities of those who are diagnosed with psychopathy.
+They include the general criticisms against the PCL-R, the availability of other risk assessment tools that may have advantages, and the excessive pessimism surrounding the prognosis and treatment possibilities of those who are diagnosed with psychopathy.

-The interrater reliability of the PCL-R can be high when used carefully in research but tend to be poor in applied settings.
+The interrater reliability of the PCL-R can be high when used carefully in research but tends to be poor in applied settings.
 In particular Factor 1 items are somewhat subjective.
 In sexually violent predator cases the PCL-R scores given by prosecution experts were consistently higher than those given by defense experts in one study.
 The scoring may also be influenced by other differences between raters.
 In one study it was estimated that of the PCL-R variance, about 45% was due to true offender differences, 20% was due to which side the rater testified for, and 30% was due to other rater differences.

 To aid a criminal investigation, certain interrogation approaches may be used to exploit and leverage the personality traits of suspects thought to have psychopathy and make them more likely to divulge information.